Marisacmd/tondev-solidity-wallet/README.md

 # tondev-solidity-wallet
-The very basic wallet functional to deploy within the Freeton test blockchain network
+The very basic wallet functionality to deploy within the Freeton test blockchain network

 Use
 -tondev c r basicWallet